gada1982/CarND-Advanced-Lane-Lines/README.md

 # Introduction
-This project is done as a part of the Nanodegree - *Self-Driving Car Engineer* provided from Udacity.
-The outcome of the projct is, ...
+This project is done as a part of the Nanodegree - *Self-Driving Car Engineer* provided by Udacity.
+The scope of this project is finding and marking lane lines on a given, recorded track.
+The recorded raw video and some used sample codes are provided by Udacity.

 The goals / steps of this project are the following:
 - Compute the camera calibration matrix and distortion coefficients given a set of chessboard images